tanaga9/uxdiff/README.rst

 uxdiff
 ******

-Compares the two sequences well and outputs the difference
+Compares the two sequences well and outputs the difference.
+Improves text comparison in GUI-less environments.

 Overview